zam333777/python_tests/README.md

 # Description:
- - CRUD tests for the posts endpoint
+ - CRUD tests for the post`s endpoint
- - All posts example are stored in the source/map_with_posts.py
+ - All posts example is stored in the source/map_with_posts.py
  - Prepared data for the tests is stored in the source/prepared_data.py
  - Test methods are stored in the source/test_methods.py
  - Properties for the project can be configurated in the source/property.ini

 # Tests Run details:
  - All tests you can find in the tests/tests.py
  -  Configure project settings.
-Setup SDK = Python 3.10 (Python 3.12.4) - find atached screen (project_settings.jpg)
+Setup SDK = Python 3.10 (Python 3.12.4) - find attached screen (project_settings.jpg)
- -  Check faker lib (plugin) in installed
+ -  Check faker lib (plugin) is installed
  -  Run test by command in the terminal: pytest -v tests\tests.py

-##  Vesion: 20240622 - 001
+##  Version: 20240622 - 001

 ## Tests included in this file are:
 - test_get_all_posts_from_endpoint